neajul/New-Dependencies/Notes/Structure.md

   - ==airbnb is the mix of tech, or the cloud, and housing==
   - but it goes the other way around, too: tech is penetrating our houses, the two issues are no longer separate
     - smart homes, but also just internet cables, devices
+- Why is everything a space?
+  - Why is crypto a space?
+  - Why are chats chatRooms?
+  - Why are discord servers spaces?
+Because they are behind a paywall?
+Is a paid new york times article also a space?
 - Refusal
   - Jenny Odell, the third space!
-  - Silvio says becoming a non-user can be more powerful than a hacker
+  - ==Silvio says becoming a non-user can be more powerful than a hacker==
 - Urgency
   - This is really a key point, also architectures of appropriation wise.
 The aesthetics is defined by urgency
     - when you stop squatting, it stops being so urgent